tgsorrell/CS753/README.md

               `<argument>default</argument>` <br />
               `<argument>default</argument>` <br />
             `</arguments>`<br />
 Simply change the default argument lines to the directories desired.
-The first argument is the output directory for the index, and the second is the directory for the paragraphs.cbor file
+The first argument is the output directory for the index, and the second is the directory for the paragraphs.cbor file.
+However, the defaults should work just fine as is, so you only need to change this if you want to.